rmoraffa/rmoraffa.github.io/_pages/about.md

 Recent News
 ======
 - [April 2024] My dissertation has won the Dean’s Dissertation Award.
-- [March 2024] I will be joining the department of computer science at Worcester Polytechnic Institute (WPI) as a Tenure Track Assistant Professor .
+- [March 2024] I will be joining the department of Computer Science at Worcester Polytechnic Institute (WPI) as a Tenure Track Assistant Professor .
 - [Feb 2024] I received the SCAI Doctoral Fellowship for Excellent Research.
 - [Jan 2024] 1 paper accepted to PAKDD 2024.
 - [Jan 2024] 1 paper accepted to EACL 2024.